The Mother Wound®

 How is healing the Mother Wound different from mother-blaming?

 There is a very strong cultural taboo against examining the relationship with our mothers.
-We fear being complicit with the damaging cultural paradigm of mother-blame.
+Naturally, we fear being complicit with the damaging cultural paradigm of mother-blame.
 But mother-blaming is very different from healing the Mother Wound.

 This is an important distinction: